Do you need a Snorkel Vest?

 With a little practice, snorkel vests will help control your buoyancy in the water.

 Snorkel vests are not life jackets or life preservers.
-Use these only if you know how to swim and have obtained instruction on their proper use.
+Use these only if you already know how to swim and understand how to use them.

 In some swimming locations, snorkel vests are required by law for safety reasons.
-Having one of your own is more convenient than having to rent them from boat operators or dive shops.
-These safety vests are far more comfortable and less bulky than many of the ones available for rent (and sometimes, less smelly too).
+Many snorkeling tour boat operators insist on their guests wearing one.
+Bringing one that you're already familiar and comfortable with has its advantages.
+These vests are far more comfortable and less bulky than many of the ones available for rent on tours (and sometimes, less smelly too).

 #1 - Wildhorn Outfitters Jetty Snorkel Vest